ON THIS PAGE

 deny-commands

 statement only.
-This login class provides operator-level user permissions, and should deny access toset
+This login class provides operator-level user permissions and denies access toset

 allow-commands